 FIBI's recurring profitability is moderate but stable, reflecting a relatively high operating cost base but also strong revenue growth, supported by the bank's presence in niche segments.
 Continued cost-reduction initiatives have driven significant operating efficiency gains for FIBI, paving the way for higher sustainable profitability and strengthening its ability to adapt and resist growing competition and income headwinds.
-Our assessment also reflects our expectation that the bank's profitability will continue to benefit from higher policy rates that have driven wider net interest margins.

-FIBI reported net profits equivalent to 0.9% of tangible assets in 2022, well above historical levels and up from 0.8% in 2021 and 0.5% in 2020 (see Exhibit 6).
-Profitability was supported by low credit costs, as mentioned above, operating cost control and strong revenue growth owing to strong loan growth, an expanding net interest margin and higher CPI benefiting returns from the bank's net long CPI position (deriving mainly from CPI-linked mortgages).
+FIBI reported net profits equivalent to 1.2% of tangible assets in the first six months of 2023, well above historical levels and up from 0.9% in 2022, 0.8% in 2021 and 0.5% in 2020 (see Exhibit 6).
+Profitability was supported by strong revenue growth owing to strong loan growth, an expanding net interest margin and higher CPI benefiting returns from the bank's net long CPI position (deriving mainly from CPI-linked mortgages).

-FIBI's profitability is moderate, but stands to benefit from an expanding net interest margin
+FIBI's profitability is moderate, but has benefitted from an expanding net interest margin